PageDAO/PageDAO-DocSite/community/zombieverse.md

 Of course, Chris would not say this as a 6 year old.
 But, Chris is not 6.
 The memory is the same; but Chris has changed.

 And everything goes dark.
 And then two faces appear.
-Emily, and Charlie, in an empty cave - no dragon in sight, and a tunnel to the exit strewn with blue daylight.

-Chris, through friendship of Emily and Charlie, help him overcome his greatest fears - he is and has always been the most afraid, but overcomes his fear like no-one else, and so is given the title of the highest heroism - overcoming his zombificiation, and earning some wonderful privilege!
+Emily, and Charlie.

 ---